WCSCourses/AMR_2026/course_modules_2026/Data_access_QC/Computational_Practical_2_Accessing_Data_and_Quality_Control.md

 ![goodbadqc](images/goodbadqc.png)

-## Downloading raw data<a name="intro"></a>
+## Raw data<a name="intro"></a>
 Let's assess the sequence data quality of an isolate of *Klebsiella pneumoniae* (ERR4095909).
-We will download this sequence data from the European Nucleotide Archive, a data archive which contains public sequencing data from thousands of bacterial sequencing projects.
+The data has been downloaded from the European Nucleotide Archive, a data archive which contains public sequencing data from thousands of bacterial sequencing projects.
 ERR4095909 is the accession number which allows you to find this data in the public archives.
+## Running FstQC <a name="runfastqc"></a>
 ### Step 1: Open the terminal and change your working directory to the directory with the files for this practical, which is a folder called cp3.

 ```